The UK Youth Mobility Scheme (T5) Visa for Australians

 Upcoming changes to Australia’s working holiday agreement with the UK

-In June 2021, the Australian & UK governments created a new Free Trade Agreement which will include more flexibility for Australians travelling to the UK on working holiday visas.
+In June 2021, the Australian & UK governments announced a new Free Trade Agreement which will include more flexibility for Australians travelling to the UK on working holiday visas.
 Once the agreement is finalised, Australians will be able to stay in the UK on a Youth Mobility Visa for up to 3 years.
 The scheme will also be open to Australians aged 18-35.

 These changes have not yet come into effect.
 If you apply now, you will be subject to the current Youth Mobility Scheme rules and will only be able to stay in the UK for 2 years.
+It is not yet known if people who already held a T5 visa will be able to apply for a third-year extension in the future, although this is a possibility.

 Arriving in the UK